dotmailer/dotmailer-magento2-extension-b2b/README.md

 ##### Improvements
 - The B2B quote data migration now inherits from a new abstract class in the Email module.
+- PHP 7.2 is now a minimum requirement for running this module.

 ### 1.5.1